einKnie/vpn_status/README.md

 If a tap or tun interface is added (this happens when a VPN connection is established), the program will execute a user-defined command.
 The same is done whenever a tap or tun device is removed - a VPN connection was severed.
 In this case, another user-defined command is called.

 These *user-defined commands* may be any call that would work in a shell.
-The path to a script, some file in your path, anything.
+The path to a script, some shell commands, anything.

 :exclamation: **Be careful** The provided commands are not checked in any way before calling them.